-At the beginning, I will show you how to read Hiragana letters.
-In the later session, I will show you how to memorize them easily and quickly.
+In the beginning, I will show you how to read Basic Hiragana alphabet letters.

-Here is the list.
-You can see Roman alphabets in the table.
+Here is the Hiragana chart.
+You can see the Roman alphabets in the table.
 It’s called Romaji, which offers you a hint of how to pronounce the letters.
 But don’t rely on them too much.
 I will explain the reason later.

-Let’s read Hiragana together.
-Please listen to the audio and repeat afterwards.
+Let’s read the Hiragana alphabet together.
+Please listen to the audio and repeat afterward.